-Depending on where you live, your home’s exterior may gather a substantial amount of grime as the seasons turn.
-You may not have noticed it if it happened gradually, but visitors to the open house are sure to see the mold and mildew on the siding, the clogged gutters and the dingy windows.
+Depending on where you live, your home’s exterior may gather a substantial amount of grime as the season’s turn.
+You may not have noticed it if it happened gradually, but visitors to the open house are sure to see the mold and mildew on the siding, the clogged gutters, and the dingy windows.
 Like the home’s interior, the exterior needs to be clean and fresh looking if you want to impress visitors to the home.

 8. Uncomfortable Home Temperature

 The idea of an open house is to showcase the best your home has to offer.
 No matter what the temperature is outside, you want to make sure the interior is pleasant and comfortable.
 There is no excuse for sweltering heat or frigid air inside of the home you are showing.
-Set your thermostat for a comfortable temperature for the day and leave it there.
+Set your thermostat to a comfortable temperature for the day and leave it there.

 If your HVAC system cannot maintain a comfortable temperature, chances are you will need to look into repair or replacement before you even think about showing the house.
 One of the things buyer will certainly scrutinize is how well you have kept up with home maintenance.
 An open house allows a buyer to go through a home at their leisure and they will be more apt to notice little things about how you keep your property up to snuff.